Nuku Hiva Island Travel Tips

 Nuku Hiva Average Costs

-Here’s a breakdown of costs during my 5 days in Nuku Hiva.
+Here’s a breakdown of costs during my 5 days in Nuku Hiva on my first visit in 2016.
 I stayed half board at a simple family pension and went on 3 excursions.

 Diving In The Marquesas Islands

 The Marquesas Islands have no protective lagoon.
 It is possible to scuba dive here, but expect challenging conditions and poor visibility due to the currents and plankton.
 That said, you might get to see whales, dolphins, and sharks.
-In Nuku Hiva, inquire at the dive shop right by the yacht services in the main pier.
-A minimum amount of divers is required and you’ll need to have a CMAS level 2 or equivalent certification.
-You’ll head out on your own, with only the equipment and boat provided.
+In Nuku Hiva, there used to be a dive center but I don’t think it’s still in operation at present.

 Nuku Hiva is all about nature.
 While the hikes to Anaho Bay and Colette Bay can be done on your own, you’ll need a guide for everything else.
 I strongly recommend booking excursions, tours, and hiking guides in advance of your visit to Nuku Hiva.
 Why?
 (1) The island isn’t that developed in terms of tourism so there might not be a guide available on the day you planned to go.
 (2) some excursions require a boat or a 4X4 so a minimum amount of passengers is required.
-(3) When the Aranui arrives, all guides, boats and 4X4’s are dedicated to showing its passengers around the island.
-For guided tours, inquire via your local hosts or get in touch with Jocelyne Henua Enana, who has been operating on the island for several years.
+(3) When the Aranui arrives, all guides, boats, and 4X4’s are dedicated to showing its passengers around the island.

-If you don’t want to hike on your own and/or want to hike the challenging and unmarked signature hikes of Nuku Hiva – get in touch with either Pako Tamarii (pako.tamarii@gmail.com, +689-8723-2249, +689-40-920635) or Christian Taata (+689-87-221640).
-Both can take you hiking and hunting.
-A very interesting option for exploring the Hakaui Valley and the Vaipo Waterfall is offered by Tangy and Ana from Cannibal Art.
+For guided hikes, if you don’t want to hike on your own and/or want to hike the challenging and unmarked signature hikes of Nuku Hiva – get in touch with either Pako Tamarii (pako.tamarii@gmail.com, +689-8723-2249, +689-40-920635), Christian Taata (+689-87-221640), or Kimi Teikiteetini (+689-87753969).
+Some might also be able to take you hunting.
+If Alvane Alvarado from Pension Koku’u is free, he can also take you hiking or hunting.
+For exploring the Hakaui Valley and the Vaipo Waterfall be sure to book with Tangy and Ana from Cannibal Art.
 Apart from local Marquesan crafts, the couple offers numerous ways of exploring the valley and the waterfall, from day hikes to multi-day camping trips.

 Beaches

 Nuku Hiva has amazing beaches, but it’s definitely not a beach holiday destination.
-There’s no protective reef, no lagoon and nasty sandflies known as nono are everywhere.
+There’s no protective reef, no lagoon, and nasty sandflies known as nono are everywhere.
+Be sure to ask your hosts which beaches are nono-free!

 Drinking Water In Nuku Hiva